ranguard/useful-for-kids/README.md

 - [News round](https://www.bbc.co.uk/newsround) - news for kids
 - https://uk.ixl.com/ (costs to join) - personalised learning - maths & english
 - [Hour of code, express course](https://studio.code.org/s/express-2019)
+- [BBC live lessions](https://www.bbc.co.uk/teach/live-lessons) Join the UK’s biggest classroom for a live interactive shared learning experience.
+BBC Teach Live Lessons bring the curriculum to life with leading experts and access to the BBC’s biggest brands and talent.

 #### Talks and videos

 - [Ted talks for with children](https://www.ted.com/playlists/86/talks_to_watch_with_kids)
 - [The kids should see this](https://thekidshouldseethis.com/)

 #### Podcasts